-- 1. Connect the positive probe to the output terminal B and connect the negative probe to ground. - 2.
+- 1. Connect the positive voltmeter lead to the output terminal B and connect the negative lead to the ground terminal E on the alternator. - 2.
 Wiggle the engine wiring harness while observing the voltmeter.
 The meter should indicate the approximate battery voltage, and should not vary.
-If no reading is obtained, or if the reading varies, check the alternator output circuit for loose or dirty connections or damaged wiring. - 3.
-Start the engine.
+If no reading is obtained, or if the reading varies, check the alternator output circuit for loose or dirty connections or damaged wiring.